chrisweb/arduino-nodejs-music-quiz-game/README.md

 npm view <package_name> versions
 ```

-choose the latest version (it's a prototype) and install it
+choose the latest version (this is for a prototype latest is ok) and install it

 if it's a dependency needed by the project to work, we use save so that it also gets added to the dependencies property of our package.json